 In an effort to fill the important “ethics gap” in most leadership training currently offered internationally , I have assisted through the design and oversight of proven training modules, materials, case studies, and techniques in the ethics and values of transformational and transactional leadership.
 I have provided advice on the elements of ethical leadership in terms of both character and action, on the cultivation and sustainability of an effective “followership”, and by assisting trainees to achieve the optimal generation and communication of an ethical leadership vision.
 I have designed and directed ethical leadership training courses varying from 2 weeks to 4 days in more than 7 countries, for organizations such as the Aga Khan Foundation, Tiri, and Freedom House.

 Gender Equality / Gender Equity

-The recent focus on women’s and girl’s empowerment remains central to my career, as does my work in the prevention of gender based violence, and the care for victims of GBV.
+The recent focus on women’s and girl’s empowerment remains central to my career, as does my work in the prevention of gender based violence, prevention of child marriage, male engagement in society’s pursuit of gender equality, and the care for and treatment of victims of GBV.
 I have also focused on advising organizations on how best to identify and implement projects and programs that involve both women and men in a shared and highly motivated commitment to reciprocity, equity, and optimized collaboration among the genders towards important human rights or development objectives.
 These consulting services have included an assessment of incentives, motivations, role-based values and identities, leadership styles, and innovative collaboration models that were effective in facilitating a commitment to gender equality, and the policies, programs, and advocacy needed to achieve measurable results in this context.

 Private Sector CSR, and International Human Rights